Controllable Egocentric Video Generation via Occlusion-Aware Sparse 3D Hand Joints: Introduction

-Controlling egocentric video generation is substantially more challenging than general motion synthesis.
-The model must simultaneously preserve high-frequency articulation details, maintain geometric plausibility under frequent occlusion, and follow user-specified trajectories with strict spatial consistency.
 However, existing control paradigms struggle to satisfy these requirements.
 Track-based methods \cite{chu2025wan,geng2025motionprompting,xiao2025trajectoryattention,xing2025motioncanvas,shin2025motionstream} treat motion flows as isolated 2D point trajectories, discarding the rigid structural integrity of the hand and inherently lacking depth awareness, resulting in unrealistic motion details when facing complex interactions.
 Pose-based methods \cite{pallotta2025egocontrol, li2025mask2iv} represent hand motion using implicit pose signals and generally follow two strategies.
 One encodes poses into compressed, low-frequency latent manifolds~\cite{pallotta2025egocontrol,tu2025playerone}, which smooths fine-grained articulation details and thus weakens the high-frequency spatial cues required by generators, often producing temporally averaged or floaty motion artifacts \cite{zhang2023adding,zhang2025vhoi,li2025mask2iv,han2023controllable}.
 The other projects poses into 2D skeletal maps or masks \cite{li2025mask2iv,Wan2_1_Fun_Control2025}.
-Although interpretable, such projections collapse 3D geometry into ambiguous 2D signals, creating visual clutter and ambiguous ordering cues that hinder precise control.
-Moreover, because the pose representation is inherently latent and relies heavily on rigid, human-centric kinematic priors, it precludes intuitive interactive editing and lacks cross-embodiment generalization to diverse robotic hands.
+Although interpretable, such projections collapse 3D geometry into ambiguous 2D signals.
+When fingers intersect or occlude each other, overlapping structures create visual clutter and ambiguous ordering cues that hinder precise control (Figure~\ref{fig:teaser}).
+Moreover, the implicit and latent nature of the pose representation precludes intuitive interactive editing in user interfaces.